pnp/addin-transformation-guidance/articles/Modern-Provisioning.md

 </Elements>
 ```

-While in the following code excerpt you can see the definition of the custom list template for the list of Customers.
+While in the following code excerpt you can see the definition of the custom list template for the list of *Customers*.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>